-- 1. Preheat oven to 350°.
-In a large bowl, combine cake mix, oats and butter until crumbly.
-Press 3 cups of the crumb mixture into a greased 13x9-in. baking pan.
-Bake 10 minutes.
-Cool on a wire rack 5 minutes.
+- 1. In a large bowl, combine the dry cake mix, oats and butter until crumbly.
+Press 3 cups of the crumb mixture into a greased 13-in. x 9-in. baking pan.
+Bake at 350° for 10 minutes.
+Cool on a wire rack for 5 minutes.

 Reviews for Raspberry Oatmeal Bars

 "These bars were very easy and really good.
 I made a double batch for a church social and there weren't any leftovers :) Great recipe, I will be making these again for sure!"

 "Delicious!!!
 I've also used a lemon cake mix which gives these a hint of lemon - which is even better!!!"

 "These are so easy and so good.
 Another batch is in the oven and I am trying blackberry preserves this time.
 Thanks for sharing."

 "I. Made this exactly as the recipe said and they came out great!!
 I will definitely be making this again ,thank you for sharing"

 "I used gluten free cake mix.
 It turned out really well.
 Great treat for myself."